 This decision of the EU caused concern among other CEE states that were not included in the "first wave" of EU enlargement to the East, along with the five states that were included.
-Therefore, various possible problems arising from the accession of CEE states in "waves" and other factors led to the fact that such a policy was revised.
+Therefore, various possible problems ee EU Enlargements in the 21st Century arising from the accession of CEE states in "waves" and other factors led to the fact that such a policy was revised.